roimaishar/yam/README.md

 To see the results of each run:
 1. Go to the "Actions" tab in your GitHub repository
 2. Click on the most recent "YAM Boat Slot Monitor" workflow run
-3. Expand the "Run slot monitor" step to see the output
+3. Expand the "Run slot monitor once" step to see the output

 ### Customizing the schedule